-How to AirDrop: Complete Guide for iPhone, iPad & Mac (2025)
+How to AirDrop on iPhone, iPad & Mac (2026 Guide)

 AirDrop is Apple's wireless file-sharing magicβwhen it works.
 Send photos, videos, contacts, and files between iPhone, iPad, and Mac instantly without cables, apps, or internet connection.
+For more, see how to share your WiFi password from iPhone.
+For more, see more hidden iPhone features worth knowing.

 This complete 2025 guide covers everything: how to AirDrop from iPhone to iPhone, iPhone to Mac, troubleshooting "AirDrop not working," and privacy settings to control who can send you files.
+For more, see iPhone settings to change for a better experience.

 Quick Start (Most Common Use Case):